mnewt/dotfiles/README.md

     apm list --bare --installed --dev false > ~/.atom/packages.txt

 ## Emacs
-On macOS, it seems the version of markinfo is too old and causes problems with [ivy](https://github.com/abo-abo/swiper).
-To fix that, run:
+On macOS, it seems the version of makeinfo is too old and causes problems with [ivy](https://github.com/abo-abo/swiper).
+Install a newer version, then install Emacs, edit init.el and packages.el, and run `update-emacs` to install packages.

     brew install texinfo
     brew link --force texinfo

-Install Emacs, edit init.el and el-get.el, then run `update-emacs` to install packages
+    update-emacs

-## fish shell
+## Fish Shell

 To install and switch your shell to `fish` on macOS:

     brew install fish
     chsh -s $(which fish)

-And then run fish

     fish -l
-    fisher install "$HOME/.config/fish_config"
+    fisher "$HOME/.config/fish_config" install mnewt/fix mnewt/teleprompt
+    update-fish

 ## Vim

-Install Vim or Neovim, edit .vimrc, then run `update-vim` to install packages
+Install Vim or Neovim, edit .vimrc, then run `update-vim` to install packages.

+    update-vim